About us

 Since 2002, VW Airhouse has been located in Hillegom.

-We are a full-service car company specializing in classic Volkswagens and Porsches.
-Due to a massive expansion of facilities, our operations have also become much larger in scale.
+We’re a full-fledged car company specializing in classic Volkswagens and Porsches.
+Due to a massive expansion of our facilities and the growth of the VW Airhouse Team, our operations have also become larger in scale.

 You can contact us for partial restorations, full restorations, tuning, parts, MOT, advice and purchase and sale of all air-cooled VWs.